A Tragedy of Two Ambitions: Summary

 A few years later Joshua is studying at the theological college where he is supported by his bishop and is going to be presented for ordination.
 He visits his brother Cornelius, who is a schoolmaster but Joshua is dismissive of this as an occupation and wants Cornelius to become a clergyman too.
 Joshua muses that he might have aspired to become a bishop had he been able to go to Oxford but is unlikely to achieve this now.
 Cornelius is easily persuaded that he should also become a clergy man.
 He tells Joshua that his father has recently called on him asking for money.

 Both love their sister Rosa and want to help her have a good life.
 We are told that their somewhat harsh faces soften when they speak of her to each other.
 Joshua meets his father with his new wife when they turn up at his theological college.
-Joshua's father embarrasses him by approaching the sub dean when the worse for drink and Joshua doubts that his father really is married to the woman who accompanies him.
+Joshua's father embarrasses him by approaching the sub-dean while he is the worse for drink, and Joshua doubts that his father really is married to the woman who accompanies him.
 Joshua is mortified by this incident and decides to raise enough money to send his father and supposed stepmother away to Canada.

 Joshua, who is ordained by now, greatly impresses the congregation at Narrowbourne when he officiates the first time and is asked to dine with the local landowning Fellmer family.
 During dinner Mrs. Fellmer is surprised by Rosa's sophistication when she dines with them.
 She muses that had she known how pretty Rosa was she might not have invited her.
 Albert, Mrs. Fellmer's son, the Squire and a widower, is attracted by Rosa and wants to marry her.
 Joshua had not anticipated such an outcome to his educating Rosa and is delighted.